raonigabriel/web-terminal/README.md

 ---
 ## ngrok account and plans
-ngrok suports TLS, TCP tunnels, certs, built-in fileserver, forwarding to another machines so please take a look on https://ngrok.com/docs for more help.
+ngrok suports TLS, TCP tunnels, certs, built-in fileserver, forwarding to other machines so please take a look on https://ngrok.com/docs for more help.

 Keep in mind that some of the advanced features require you to create a (free) account then use the provided auth token.
 See https://ngrok.com/docs#getting-started-authtoken for more info.